KenthJohan/ouster_clib/README.md

 * Meta file parser
 * Meta file downloader is optional.
 Requires dependency libcurl.
 * Destagger
-* LUT table for XYZ support
+* LUT table for converting image to XYZ pointcloud
 * Completes a frame exactly at the last packet
 * Memory requirement depends on field of view
-* No hidden state
-* No Windows support

 ## Supported devices
+I have only tested on these sensors but it should work an all others as Ouster sensor uses common packet format.
 * OS1-16
 * OS1-128